The Stellar decomposition: A compact representation for simplicial complexes and beyond: Topological queries on a Stellar tree

-In this section, we describe how to perform batched topological queries on a CP complex \sC\ in the Stellar tree representation.
-These fundamental queries are the key building blocks for locally traversing and processing the underlying complex. \NOTA{ In the remainder of this section, we focus on batched algorithms that reconstruct topological relations on the cells within a leaf block \B\ of a Stellar tree \sTree. }
+In this section, we describe how to perform topological queries on a CP complex \sC\ in the Stellar tree representation.
+These queries are the fundamental building blocks for locally traversing and processing the underlying complex. \NOTA{ \kennyComment{I removed this b/c it repeated the contents of Section 6} In contrast to traditional topological data structures which operate on individual elements of the mesh, the Stellar tree adopts a \emph{batched} strategy, in which we concurrently reconstruct the local topological relation or auxiliary data structures on the portion of the complex indexed by each block of the tree.
+This strategy is particularly effective when processing large datasets where we need to apply our analysis to the entire complex or to large portions of it.
+In this common scenario, the cost of constructing these local data structures can be amortized over the processing costs of the geometry within the block. } \NOTA{ In the remainder of this section, we focus on batched algorithms that reconstruct topological relations on the cells within a leaf block \R\ of a Stellar tree \sTree. } \NOTA{ It is a bit awkward to refer to the non-top cells in the complex.
+Is there a good name for these, other than 'all $p$-cells (top or non-top)'? }

-\NOTA{ It is a bit awkward to refer to the non-top cells in the complex.
-Is there a good name for these, other than 'all $p$-cells (top or non-top)'? } Since these queries often depend on \emph{all} cells in the complex, not just on the (explicitly represented) top cells, we first describe how we obtain and represent all cells by extracting the implicitly represented boundary relations for the cells of the complex from the Stellar tree representation (Section~\ref{sec:implicit_cell_extraction}).
-We next present the algorithm for extracting the co-boundary relations in Section~\ref{sec:coboundary_extraction}.
-The description of how to extract adjacency relations is omitted for brevity, but in Section \ref{sec:iastar_gen}, we describe how to extract \relation{d,d} relations in the context of generating the \iastar\ data structure using a Stellar tree.
+Since these queries often depend on \emph{all} cells in the complex, rather than just the explicitly represented top cells, we first describe how we obtain and represent the implicitly encoded boundary cells of the complex from the Stellar tree representation (Section~\ref{sec:implicit_cell_extraction}).
+We then present algorithms for extracting the co-boundary (Section~\ref{sec:coboundary_extraction}).
+For brevity, we omit a description of how to extract adjacency relations, but in the Appendix \ref{sec_app:stellar_build_structures} we describe how to extract the \relation{\cDim,\cDim} adjacency relations to generate the \iastar\ data structure from a Stellar tree.